AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 Certain components like text box, numeric box, radio button, and check box are categorized under generic components like Field.
 For example, you want to customize styling of radio buttons.
 To select radio buttons for styling, select **[!UICONTROL Field]** &gt; **[!UICONTROL Widget]** &gt; **[!UICONTROL Radio Button]**.

-Click **[!UICONTROL EXPAND ALL]** in the sidebar to view, select, and style categorized components that are not visible upfront.

 ### Styling panel layouts {#styling-panel-layouts-br}

 Themes in AEM Forms support styling of elements in the layout of panels in your forms<!-- and  interactive communications -->.
 Styling of elements in out-of-the-box layouts and custom layouts is supported.